KwaiSeng-Cisco/javascript-practice/README.md

 - Create 2 Div
 - Each Dive with a name, and Add item

-Simple experiment on selector based on class
+Simple experiment on selector based on class, multiple items from drop down list.